Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_B-END.md

 Using server actions for:

-createPost() → POST
+- createPost() → POST
-updatePost() → PATCH
+- updatePost() → PATCH
-deletePost() → DELETE
+- deletePost() → DELETE

-is:
+and it is:

-✔ secure (code stays server-only)
+- ✔ secure (code stays server-only)
-✔ simple (no API route needed)
+- ✔ simple (no API route needed)
-✔ fast (no network hop if on same server)
+- ✔ fast (no network hop if on same server)
-✔ easy to use with forms or client components
+- ✔ easy to use with forms or client components

-⭐ For GET requests, Server Actions work, but are not always ideal
+⭐ You can use GET requests with Server Actions, but it is not always ideal

 - Next.js for GET requests from Database, Next.js prefers using Server Components, because they: